geeogi/async-python-lambda-template/README.md

 ## Error handling

-The main lambda handler in [src/index.py](src/index.py) demonstrates how to run any number of scripts concurrently while handling exceptions gracefully.
-If an exception occurs within an individual script then a global exception will be raised only after all other scripts have completed.
-A detailed traceback is logged for debugging purposes.
+The main lambda handler in [src/index.py](src/index.py) demonstrates how to run any number of scripts concurrently while handling exceptions.
+If an exception occurs within an individual script then a global exception will be raised only after all other scripts have completed and a detailed traceback is logged for debugging purposes.

 ## Invoke the lambda